r0bis/work-time-model-psy/README.md

 	1. _You only change number of minutes and number of times_.
 Do not change cells with time format, or formulas.
 2. Everybody has a _specific amount of working (contracted) time available per year_.
 Capacity of our unit is measured in how many people can be served per year given the MDT members we have and pathways we have (e.g. MBT, SCM, groups).
 	1. Capacity will be visualized in a throughput model.
-3. This _model works for small teams (2 to 17) of people who directly work with the patients_.
+3. This _model works better for small teams (2 to 17) of people who directly work with the patients_.
 It can be upscaled to larger teams, but perhaps more than 30 would become unwieldy.
 However it could work with more people if we had some "generic" workers - i.e. their expected work during the year would be the same - say to provide 30 episodes of SCM and 30 assessments per year.
 Then we could record that we employ 2 such therapists.
 There is a provision for this described below (top middle cell in clinician time box).
 4. The **timings of interventions** have been first assessed by the author and then opinions of clinicians are changed the estimates.
 Both individual input and collective input was gained at team away days.
 Resulting timings are a pretty good estimate how much time each intervention will take.
 5. The overhead time associated with each clinician is looked at on _per-week_ basis - as this is time easy to understand.
 Meetings and such things are usually better understood at weekly timescale.
 Later in the individual clinican time boxes we can estimate better how much time each clinician is to spend on overhead activity.